New Zealand Study Abroad Program at Massey University

 Communications Internships at Massey University

-The Massey communications internship is available for Wellington campus students.
+The Massey communications internship is available for Palmerston North and Wellington campus students.
 The internship enables you to integrate experience with knowledge of communication theory.
 In addition, the internship will enhance your skills in communication, along with skills in information acquisition and independent research.
 Placements are available in a wide range of businesses and organizations; past interns have worked at the following:

 - Arohanui Hospice